shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Linked-lists
 - Linked Lists would need a dummy node (or None) or two pointer approach in many case.
 Two pointer could be a fast and slow (to detect cycle or middle point).
 Or it could be in same direction and speed but with a gap to find from last nth node.
+- Confirm sentinal value for dummy based on allowed input range (can use string)
 - Floyd's algorithm to detect cycles in linked lists.
 If there's a cycle, the rabbit and turtle will meet at some point other than starting point.
 - While inserting in linked list, first set the next of the new element.
 This will reduce 1 additional line of code instead of saving tmp pointer.